-Camiguin Island is dubbed as “The Island Born of Fire” due to the volcanic eruption that shaped the province itself.
+Camiguin Island is dubbed “The Island Born of Fire” due to the volcanic eruption that shaped the province itself.
 Not only that, the island has seven active volcanoes which prove that Camiguin is definitely an island born of fire.
 That’s why the first PHILVOCS observatory can be found on the volcanic island.
-Imagine living on a small island with seven active volcanoes?
+Imagine living on a small island with seven active volcanoes.
 These seven volcanoes are named Mt.
 Hibok Hibok, Mt.
 Timpoong, Mt.
 Mambajao, Mt.
 Guinsiliban, Mt.
 Vulcan, Mt.
 Uhay, and Mt.
 Tres Marias.
 Despite that, it is still undeniable that Camiguin Island boasts a lot of breathtaking sceneries and majestic natural attractions.

-From its natural hot spring, cold spring, soda water pool to spectacular waterfalls, to white-sand islands such as the Mantique Island and the White Island.
+From its natural hot spring, cold spring, and soda water pool to spectacular waterfalls, to white-sand islands such as Mantique Island and the White Island.
 Not to mention the church ruins and the sunken cemetery which were destroyed by the volcanic eruption of Mt.
 Vulcan in the 1800s.
 But who wouldn’t believe that the eruption could create such a majestic sight to behold?
 Beautiful destruction indeed!

 Obviously, the volcanoes on Camiguin Island are responsible for the island’s natural wonders.

 You may also read: Camiguin DIY Travel Guide 4D3N

 The island offers the best local and international cuisines.